MMMikeM/MMMovies/readme.md

 ### Things that I'm super excited about 🍾

 - Getting smart with my Makefile and Docker - I've usually managed dbs pretty manually using PGAdmin
+- Argon2 is really interesting
+- Prisma is far simpler to use than other Typescript ORMS